 Marinated Sun Gold Tomatoes with Aged Sheep’s Cheese by Michelin Starred Chef John Critchley

-Tomatoes fresh out of the backyard are some of the best there is.
-Our chef has four sun gold tomato plants that yield us a couple pints a day from the beginning of August hopefully into September.
+Tomatoes fresh out of the backyard are the best there is.
+Our chef has four Sun Gold tomato plants that yield a couple pints a day from the beginning of August hopefully into September.
 Our chef likes to pick them before the birds swoop in so he continually harvests as they ripen.
-The ones that make it into the kitchen before being eaten get a healthy dose of fresh olive oil, herbs and sea salt and placed in a parchment bag for slow marinating in the Cinder.
+The ones that make it into the kitchen get a healthy dose of fresh olive oil, herbs and sea salt and then nestle in a parchment bag for slow marinating in the Cinder.
 When they come out, almost ready to burst with juice, they are finally topped with finely grated aged sheep’s cheese.